 - Feed your baby healthy food

 - Take your baby to a doctor or a dentist when the first tooth appears, or no later than his/her first birthday.

 Combining forces with the primary care and public health community is essential, especially for low-income children who most often experience barriers in accessing dental care.
 A well-baby visit can help fill the gap when there is not access to a dental home.
 The ultimate goal is connect each infant and young child to a dental home providing continuous access to appropriate preventive routine and restorative dental care.

 Dental professionals and non-dental health professionals, like nurses, community health workers and physicians, all play a role in Healthy Teeth.
 Healthy Baby.
 In addition to providing ongoing care to children under the age of three, they can continue to educate children, parents and caregivers, and help prevent early dental disease.

 We need the involvement of parents, caregivers and community partners, along with both dental and medical providers, in order for Healthy Teeth.
 Healthy Baby. to be successful.
-Community organizations can contact the Oral Health Program directly to organize an educational session for communities.
-As part of the session MDH will use easy-to-understand educational materials, hands-on models and oral hygiene kits to educate new and expecting parents and caregivers.
+Community organizations can contact us directly to organize an educational session for communities.
+As part of the session we’ll use easy-to-understand educational materials, hands-on models and oral hygiene kits to educate new and expecting parents and caregivers.

 Join the Healthy Teeth.
 Healthy Baby.
 Network

 Healthy Teeth.
 Healthy Baby. needs the support of caregivers, community partners and both medical and dental providers to be successful.
 To get involved or learn more about the initiative, contact email@example.com.